-Our success depends on the services of our senior management and other key research and development employees.
-The loss of the services of one or more of our officers or key employees could delay or prevent the successful completion of our clinical trials and the commercialization of our Maestro System.
-Upon receiving regulatory approval for our product in the United States, we expect to expand our operations and grow our research and development, product development and administrative operations.
-Our growth will require hiring a number of qualified clinical, scientific, commercial and administrative personnel.
+Our success depends on the services of our senior management and other key employees.
+The loss of the services of one or more of our officers or key employees could delay or prevent the successful completion of our clinical trials and the commercialization of our Maestro Rechargeable System.
+Now that we have received regulatory approval for our product in the United States, we have begun a controlled expansion of our operations.
+Our continued growth will require hiring a number of qualified clinical, scientific, commercial and administrative personnel.
 Accordingly, recruiting and retaining such personnel in the future will be critical to our success.
 There is intense competition from other companies and research and academic institutions for qualified personnel in the areas of our activities.
 If we fail to identify, attract, retain and motivate these highly skilled personnel, we may be unable to continue our development and commercialization activities.